Holmes Center for School Partnerships and Educator Preparation

 Details about each undergraduate program of study are available within the departmental listing of major degree requirements in this catalog.

 Candidates may change from one teaching program to another.
 However, they must satisfy all requirements of the new program, including reapplying for teacher candidacy in the new program.
-Teacher candidates who return to the University after a withdrawal must do so under the requirements of the most current academic catalog.
+Teacher candidates who return to the University after a withdrawal must do so under the requirements of the most current academic catalog and complete a new criminal records check.

 Clinical Experiences